 Restricted Stock Units shall be deemed vested (subject to Section 3(B) of this Award), as to a pro-rata portion of the Restricted Stock Units subject to this Award that were otherwise scheduled to vest on the next regularly scheduled Vesting Date under Section 3(A) after the Grantee's Severance Date determined by multiplying (1) the total number of such Restricted Stock Units subject to this Award that were otherwise scheduled to vest on the next regularly scheduled Vesting Date under Section 3(A) after the Grantee's Severance Date by (2) the Pro-Rata Fraction.
-As used herein, the "Pro-Rata Fraction" means the fraction obtained by dividing (i) the total number of days the Grantee was in Service with the Company following the last regularly scheduled Vesting Date under Section 3(A) (or, if there is no prior Vesting Date in the circumstances, following the Date of Grant) that occurred prior to the Grantee's Severance Date through and including the Severance Date, by (ii) the total number of calendar days following the last regularly scheduled Vesting Date under Section 3(A) (or, if there is no prior Vesting Date that was next scheduled to occur after the Grantee's Severance Date.
+As used herein, the "Pro-Rata Fraction" means the fraction obtained by dividing (i) the total number of days the Grantee was in Service with the Company following the last regularly scheduled Vesting Date under Section 3(A) (or, if there is no prior Vesting Date in the circumstances, following the Date of Grant) that occurred prior to the Grantee's Severance Date through and including the Severance Date, by (ii) the total number of calendar days following the last regularly scheduled Vesting Date under Section 3(A) (or, if there is no prior Vesting Date in the circumstances, following the Date of Grant) through and including the Vesting Date that was next scheduled to occur after the Grantee's Severance Date.
 Notwithstanding the foregoing, this Section 7(A) shall not apply to this Award if the Grantee's Severance Date occurs on a Vesting Date.
-For purposes of clarity, any Restricted Stock Units subject to the preceding sentence shall still be paid at the applicable time set forth in Section 5.
-Any Restricted Stock Units subject hereto as of the Severance Date.
+For purposes of clarity, any Restricted Stock Units that vest pursuant to the preceding sentence shall still be paid at the applicable time set forth in Section 5.
+Any Restricted Stock Units subject hereto as of the Severance Date that are not vested after giving effect to the foregoing provisions of this Section 7(A) shall terminate and be cancelled as of the Severance Date.

-B. Termination without Cause or for Good Reason.
-In the event that the Grantee's employment by the Company is terminated (a) by the Company without "Cause" (as defined in the Employment Agreement), (b) by the Grantee for "Good Reason" (as defined in the Employment Agreement), or (c) upon expiration of the "Employment Term" (as defined in the Employment Agreement) then in effect by reason of the Company's delivery of a non-renewal notice pursuant to Section 2 of the Employment Agreement if the Company did not have Cause to deliver such non-renewal notice, the continued Service vesting requirement set forth under Section 3(A) of this Award shall be deemed to be satisfied and any then-outstanding Restricted Stock Units shall be deemed vested (subject to Section 3(B) of this Award); provided, however, that in the event such termination of employment occurs prior to the end of the Performance Period, this Award shall remain outstanding following the Severance Date until the end of the Performance Period and, if the performance condition set forth in Section 3(B) is satisfied, any then-outstanding Restricted Stock Units shall be deemed vested following certification by the Committee of the satisfaction of the performance criteria set forth in Section 3(B) and, if such performance condition is not satisfied, such Restricted Stock Units shall terminate and be cancelled.
+Termination without Cause or for Good Reason.
+In the event that the Grantee's employment by the Company is В. terminated (a) by the Company without "Cause" (as defined in the Employment Agreement), (b) by the Grantee for "Good Reason" (as defined in the Employment Agreement), or (c) upon expiration of the "Employment Term" (as defined in the Employment Agreement) then in effect by reason of the Company's delivery of a non-renewal notice pursuant to Section 2 of the Employment Agreement if the Company did not have Cause to deliver such non-renewal notice, the continued Service vesting requirement set forth under Section 3(A) of this Award shall be deemed to be satisfied and any then-outstanding Restricted Stock Units shall be deemed vested (subject to Section 3(B) of this Award); provided, however, that in the event such termination of employment occurs prior to the end of the Performance Period, this Award shall remain outstanding following the Severance Date until the end of the Performance Period and, if the performance condition set forth in Section 3(B) is satisfied, any then-outstanding Restricted Stock Units shall be deemed vested following certification by the Committee of the satisfaction of the performance criteria set forth in Section 3(B) and, if such performance condition is not satisfied, such Restricted Stock Units shall terminate and be cancelled.
 For purposes of clarity, any Restricted Stock Units that vest pursuant to the preceding sentence shall still be paid at the applicable time set forth in Section 5.
 Notwithstanding the foregoing, the accelerated vesting provisions of this Section 7(B) are subject to the Grantee's satisfaction of the Release requirement of Section